jetbrains-academy/kotlin-onboarding-introduction/Introduction/AlmostDone/NullSafetyPartTwo/task.md

 **Description**: implement two functions: `choosePicture` and `getPicture`:

 - `choosePicture` chooses one pre-defined picture by its name.
-You should ask the user to choose a picture by its name.
+You should ask the user to choose a picture by its name: `Please, choose a picture.
+The possible options: <picture names>}`.
 The list of pre-defined pictures you can get by the pre-defined function `allPictures`.
 To get a picture by its name, you can use the pre-defined function `getPictureByName`, which returns `String?` – an image – or `null` if the name is incorrect: